 Pinch of salt

-- Put all ingredients in a bowl and mix thoroughly
+- Grate the carrots.
+Add all ingredients to a bowl and mix thoroughly

-- Put in a jar and refrigerate overnight
+- Put the overnight oat mixture in a jar and refrigerate overnight

-- In the morning, top with granola or (optional toasted) walnuts for some extra crunch.
-ENJOY!
+- In the morning, top with granola or (optional toasted) walnuts for some extra crunch and ENJOY!

 Option to adapt recipe to dietary preferences: